Elegant Damascus, besieged by both sides

 "You just wait and see what the rebels will do when they enter Damascus," said one taxi driver, originally from the outer suburbs who is now a refugee in what he regards as Damascus proper.
 "If they destroy it all, it won't be enough."

-Another man from the embattled suburb of Harasta said that any looting of the house of the rich in the centre would be "halal" - permissible under Islamic law:
+Another man from the embattled suburb of Harasta said that any looting of the house of the rich in the center would be "halal" - permissible under Islamic law:

 "They don't know what we've been through," he said.
 "Our homes are completely destroyed.
 You know how many families have been killed in my town?
 Women?
 Children?
 Old people?"